MouseKI/MouseKI/README.md

 <p align="left"> <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p>

-- This is one of my Github accounts for research purpose and store my tutorial notes.
+- This is one of my GitHub accounts for research purposes and to store my study notes.
-- My nickname is Jerry 🐭.
+- My nickname is Jeremy 🐭.
 - 📫 How to reach me **Jerry347702526@gmail.com**, **yer@mail.gvsu.edu**

 ### Languages: